-There a variety of committees show participants can participate in for your volunteer work hours.
-Your volunteer work hours allow you to decrease your commission rate by up to half.
+There are numerous ways participants can cover their volunteer work hours.
+These hours allow you to decrease your commission rate by up to half.
 Indicate on your application which committees you are interested in working on.
 You can volunteer for more than one committee.

 If you have any questions about what a committee does email it to firstname.lastname@example.org.
 The Steering Committee reserves the right to assign workers as needed.
 Committee assignments will be sent out by late January.